 us to reduce emissions from transport fuel.
 Priority will be given to the most local producer of any product

 Stall Operators: stalls do not need to be manned by the producers themselves.

 Chemicals: growers are encouraged to look for alternatives to chemical fertilisers and pesticides.

 Pricing: food must be marked and priced according to legal requirements.

 Contact your local Trading Standards Office for more information.

-Battery Farming: battery farmed eggs and animal products are excluded from sale.
+Battery Farming: battery farmed produce is excluded from sale.

 Competition: we are running a market and inherent in this is the principle of customer choice.
 This means

 competition and change if the market is to stay fresh.
 While the quality of the produce is an important driver,

 a real market also contains bargains.
 It is possible to have both; indeed it is essential to attracting customers.